Critical-Social-Epi/GSS_class_working_conditions/analysis_12_8_20.md

 * Do multiple imputation

-* Make tables of the regression estimates, in addition to the plots

-* Add more-adjusted results to the appendix
+* Add more-adjusted regressions to the appendix

 **General notes**